Enable/Disable Windows Node Logging

 To use Logging v2 with SELinux, we recommend installing the

-rancher-selinux RPM according to the instructions on this page.
+rancher-selinux RPM according to these instructions.

 Then, when installing the logging application, configure the chart to be SELinux aware by changing